bridgesense/gulp-with-tailwindcss/readme.md

 Initially, I was looking for a script to deploy all assets of [TailwindCSS](https://tailwindcss.com/) methodically.
 I stumbled on Manjunath's excellent gulp script.
-The first question that came to my mind, why doesn't the original TailwindCSS distribute such a script?
+The first question that came to my mind was, why doesn't the original TailwindCSS distribution include a script like this?

 Well, the changes made for the production environment have deviated so far from the intent of Manjunath's original work that this fork will likely be a permanent feature.

 [Typescript](https://www.typescriptlang.org/) is now part of the compilation process.
 During the build stages for production, all HTML and custom